ShaneDocument/MyCodility/README.md

 # MyCodility
-My codility solution.
-They are NOT perfect, but came out of myself.

-Hi, my name is Shane.
-I come from Taiwan.
-It is nice to meet you.

 Those are my codility solution, and I solved them by myself.
 Therefore, they are not perfect even might be wrong.
 Ijust want to record the problems which are done by me, not but share the excellent solution.